MicrosoftDocs/azure-devops-docs/docs/user-guide/about-vsts-tfs.md

 > TFS does not attempt to verify these licenses or enforce compliance.

-In Azure DevOps Services, you must [assign an access level](../organizations/accounts/add-organization-users-from-user-hub.md) to each user in your organization's Users hub.
+In Azure DevOps Services, you must [assign an access level](../organizations/accounts/add-organization-users-from-user-hub.md) to each user in your organization.
 Azure DevOps Services validates Visual Studio subscribers as they sign in.
 You can assign Basic access for free to five users without Visual Studio subscriptions.

 To give Basic access to more users, you'll need to set up billing for your organization and [pay for more users](../organizations/billing/buy-basic-access-add-users.md).
 Otherwise, all other users get Stakeholder access.